coder-gagan/language-codes-modelling/README.md

 The project has been implemented on MacOS and thus has steps tailored for it.

 ### Project Structure
-- dataset folder contains the raw data in the form of multiple .csv files downloaded from a public static data source
+- The /dataset folder contains the raw data in the form of multiple .csv files downloaded from a public static data source
 - DataModelling_LanguageCodes is a jupyter notebook containing the script for transforming the contents of raw dataset into normalized relational data
 - SetupPostgres_MacOS is a jupyter notebook containing the optional steps for setting up PostgreSQL using brew and running it as a service on MacOS